h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 AUCPR Curve
 '''''''''''

 The area under the precision-recall curve graph represents how well a binary classification model is able to distinguish between precision recall pairs or points.
-The AUCPR does not care about True Negatives and is much more sensative to True Positives, False Positives, and False Negatives than AUC.
+The AUCPR does not care about True Negatives and is much more sensitive to True Positives, False Positives, and False Negatives than AUC.

 .. figure:: images/aucpr_curve.png
   :alt: Precision Recall Curve